Skip to contents

 Introduction

-• Pipelines embedded with multiple methods for normalization, feature reduction (PCA, ICA, NMF, MDS, GLMPCA, UMAP, TriMap, LargeVis, PaCMAP, PHATE, DM, FR), and cell population identification.
+• Pipelines embedded with multiple methods for normalization, highly variable feature selection, feature reduction (PCA, ICA, NMF, MDS, GLMPCA, UMAP, TriMap, LargeVis, PaCMAP, PHATE, DM, FR), and cell population identification, including optional scran-based deconvolution normalization and HVF modeling.

-• Pipelines embedded with multiple integration methods for scRNA-seq, including Uncorrected, Seurat, scVI, MNN, fastMNN, Harmony, Scanorama, BBKNN, CSS, LIGER, Conos, ComBat.
+• Pipelines embedded with multiple integration methods for scRNA-seq data, including Uncorrected, Seurat CCA/RPCA workflows, scVI, MNN, fastMNN, Harmony, Scanorama, BBKNN, CSS, Coralysis, LIGER, Conos, and ComBat.

 • Multiple single-cell downstream analyses: